laurivan/lint-commit-msg/README.md

    ```sh
    mv lint-commit-msg ~/bin
    ```
-2. Add this line to your commit-msg hook which is by default `my-repo/.git/hooks/commit-msg`.
+2. Add the line below to your commit-msg hook which is by default `my-repo/.git/hooks/commit-msg`.
    ```sh
    lint-commit-msg "$1" || exit
    ```